 2. Contemplation: “I may” or, “I might”.
 Or, “Some day I will change”.
 Or, “I wonder why I feel so unwell?”.

 In the contemplation stage you begin to realize you’d like to make a change, but you’re not sure what direction to go, or how to do it, or even if you want to do it.
 A sense of ambivalence tends to drive this stage, kind of like you are sitting on the fence, looking in both directions.

-The ideas and concepts are brewing, and may even create a pros and cons list, but the cons list is probably longer than the pros.
-You may have even gone so far as investigating some options.
+The ideas and concepts are brewing, and you may even create a pros and cons list, but your cons list is probably longer than the pros.
+You may have even started investigating some options.
 For example, if you want to lose weight, you may have looked at a gym’s website, or checked out one of their Trainer’s biographies.
 People may even say you are procrastinating.